 Composition: 16 Garib Rath AC 3 tier, 02 Generator Cars.
 (No sleeper or general coaches) Link: KJM WDM3A.

-Route and Stoppages: Banaswadi, Hosur, Dharmapuri, Salem, Erode, Coimbatore, Palakkad, Thrissur, Aluva, Ernakulam Town, Kottayam, Changanasserri, Chengannur, Mavelikara, Kayamkulam, Kollam.
+Route and Stoppages: Banaswadi, Hosur, Dharmapuri, Salem, Erode, Coimbatore, Palakkad, Thrissur, Aluva, Ernakulam Town, Kottayam, Changanasseri, Chengannur, Mavelikara, Kayamkulam, Kollam.

 16525/16526 Kanyakumari – Bangalore City – Kanyakumari “Island” Express (Daily) (SWR)

-Runs Bangalore City – KR Puram – Bangarpet – Salem – Kottayam – Trivandrum Central
+Runs Bangalore City – KR Puram – Bangarpet – Salem – Ernakulam Town – Kottayam – Trivandrum Central

 One of the oldest and most illustrious trains in Kerala.
 A perennial favorite and still the first choice for many especially from PGT, TCR and ERS.
 Known for its numerous stops (48), low average speed (47 kph) and still lower priority it gets on the track, earning it nicknames like “Supercrawler” and “Island Passenger”.
 Only train from Trivandrum Central TVC to Bangalore.
 Read more about the Island Express here and here.
-Pretty close to heart.
-Timings were recently changed to be more convenient and some coaches were added, including one AC first class.
+It has a half First AC coach.

 Route and Stoppages: Bangalore Cantonment, Bangalore East, Krishnarajapuram, Whitefield, Malur, Kuppam, Tirupattur, Salem, Erode, Tiruppur, Coimbatore, Palakkad, Ottapalam, Vadakkancheri, Thrissur, Pudukkad, Irinjalakkuda, Chalakudi, Angamali, Aluva, Ernakulam Town (North), Trippunithura, Piravam Road, Kottayam, Changanasserry, Tiruvalla, Chengannur, Mavelikara, Kayamkulam, Sasthamkotta, Karunagappally, Kollam, Paravur, Varkala, Kadakkavur, Chirayinkeezhu, Kazhakoottam, Trivandrum Petta, Trivandrum Central.

-What Trains go Where on Which Day at What Time slots?* Day: Total Number of Trains leaving [No. of trains that go to Thiruvananthpuram (TVC & KCVL)]
+What Trains go Where on Which Day at What Time slots?* Day: Total Number of Trains leaving Bangalore (no. of trains going to Thiruvananthapuram (TVC & KCVL))

-From Ernakulam to Bangalore (Intercity & SF start from ERS and remaining all from TVM)
+From Ernakulam to Bangalore (Intercity & 1700 SF start from ERS, remaining all from TVM)